Home Blog

 You are entitled to be paid any holidays you’ve accrued but not taken, up to the termination date.

-The minimum entitlement is 5.6 weeks a year.
+The minimum stautory entitlement to paid leave is 5.6 weeks a year.
 If you work 5 days a week that’s 28 days (inclusive of bank holidays).
 But you may be contractually entitled to more – check your employment contract.
+Some employees that work irregular hours or employees on part year contracts, e.g. term time only, might have their holiday calculated as a percentage top up rather than in days or weeks, in which case they should receive their holiday pay as a top up each time they are normally paid.

 Employee Tip: If you’ve been prevented from taking your holidays by your employer, or you’ve been on long-term sick leave, you will likely be able to claim back-dated holidays, before the current holiday year, even if your employment contract says otherwise.